VodLM/vod/README.md

 ## What is VOD? 🎯

 VOD aims at building, training and evaluating next-generation retrieval-augmented language models (REALMs).
 The project started with our research paper [Variational Open-Domain Question Answering](https://arxiv.org/abs/2210.06345), in which we introduce the VOD objective: a new variational objective for end-to-end training of REALMs.
+The original paper only explored the application of the VOD objective to multiple-choice ODQA, this project aims at exploring generative tasks.

-This repo aims at collecting tools to make training of large generative search models possible and accessible.
-Developper experience is one of our top priorities.
-The main components of the repo are:
+In this repo, we built a set of tools to make training of large generative search models possible and developper-friendly.
+The main modules are:

 - `vod_gradients`: computing the gradients for REALM and retrieval models
 - `vod_dataloaders`: efficient `torch.utils.DataLoader` with dynamic retrieval